FAQ for the Class of 2019

 To help us get to know you better, we are asking you to write a letter to your Perspectives instructor.
 In this letter you should introduce yourself to your professor.
 Some things it might be helpful to share include information about where you are from, your family, your interests, and circumstances or events that have influenced who you are and what is important to you personally or academically.

 Since you will be paraphrasing or quoting directly from the book, please include the author or authors’ last name(s) and the page number, in parentheses after cited material.
 (You do not need a works cited page or to follow any particular citation format).
 The tone of the letter should be that of a personal letter rather than an academic essay.
 Write in your own voice.
-This is our chance to get to know you better and to hear what you think about the University Theme, “Humor.”
+This is our chance to get to know you better and to hear what you think about the University Theme, “Adventure.”
 The letter should be typed, double‐spaced, and 2‐3 pages long.
 Your instructor will collect this assignment on the first day of Perspectives class.

 Why does Susquehanna University have a common reading program?